Chakras and the Endocrine system

 Adrenals – Root Chakra

 The adrenals are triangular-shaped glands that cap each of the kidneys.
-They produce a variety of hormones which regulate the body`s metabolism and ones that control the balance of salt and body fluids.
-These glands also produce adrenalin, the hormone essential with our primitive “fight or flight” response, from with we can determine the link between this gland and the Root chakra`s association with the physical survival.
+They produce a variety of hormones that regulate the body`s metabolism and ones that control the balance of salt and body fluids.
+These glands also produce adrenalin, the hormone essential to our primitive “fight or flight” response, from which we can determine the link between this gland and the Root chakra`s association with physical survival.

 Ovaries/Testes – Sacral Chakra